Life Saving Road Trip Tips

 These are some of my life saving road trip tips that I hope you will find helpful.
 As the “Most road tripped man in the world,” I have a few miles under my belt and have had my fair share of close-calls.
 I thought it would be helpful to put together a list of road trip tips than could possibly save your life the next time you venture off down the road.

-Don’t pass or drive on the right side of a semi truck
+The first of these life saving road trip tips: Don’t pass or drive on the right side of a semi truck

 When trucking down the highway, it’s very possible that you will encounter a semi truck in one of the left lanes.
 Whatever you do, don’t try and pass (or even drive on the right side) on the right because they have a major blind spot.
 I personally had a very close call once, where I was not passing per se, but just driving in the right lane next to a semi to my left.
 I was just minding my own business, when all of a sudden, the trucker started coming into my lane.
 I was honking and sped up as fast as I could, but the driver did not hear or see me.
 I was forced off the road, until finally I made my way in front of the big rig.
 It was a very close call.
 Needless to say, be very careful driving on the right side of a semi truck.